 He will use calls when he deems appropriate, but you may be surprised about the call techniques and how sparingly they may be used.
 The focus will be to provide opportunities for quality images, with an emphasis on composition and warblers in song whenever possible.
 We will start around sunrise and work until the mid-day light gets too harsh.
 This Tennessee trip lends itself well to a nice small town restaurant stop for lunch.
 We will shoot again from later afternoon until we don’t have usable light.
 Our goal will be to have a quality shoot of two to four warbler species per day depending on the sites visited and how we are doing.
 The emphasis will be on quality composition, and in some cases we may shoot several birds of the same species in various settings.

-I will discuss camera settings and the composition goal(s) for each individual shoot during the set-up, but please understand that this trip is for folks who already know how to use their camera and lens well but who want to experience and enjoy warbler photography.
-A long lens is essential for warbler work.
+I will discuss camera settings and the composition goal(s) for each individual shoot during the set-up, but please understand that this trip is for folks who are already familiar with their camera and lens and want to experience and enjoy warbler photography.
+A long lens is essential for warbler work as warblers are small birds.
 I use a 600 mm and a crop sensor camera (Canon 7dMK2) so I am shooting 900 mm equivalent.
-A 500 mm lens or minimum 400 prime lens along with a crop sensor camera body is essential for best results.
+A 500 mm lens or minimum 400 prime lens is essential for best results.
+A crop sensor camera and/or a teleconverter will extend reach.
 A teleconverter to extend reach can be used in good light situations, but it may slow image acquisition too much in more overcast or shaded situations.
 The faster your lens, the better for warbler photography.
 You should have the skill with your gear to quickly focus on a small bird, as warblers often tend to move quickly.
 Some birds and species will be more cooperative and forgiving than others, but the ability to quickly focus on the bird will provide far more satisfying images.
 It is important to follow my lead as I work to get a bird in.
 Warblers can be very sensitive to moving photographers and noisier gear.
 Knowing when to pull the trigger is important, especially when attempting singing shots.
 I will attempt to coach how to better anticipate warbler movement and thus minimize unproductive shooting.